SDU-eScience/UCloud-Courses/README.md

 UCloud courses are built as [Docker](https://www.docker.com/) images on top of a relevant, existing UCloud base image such as JupyterLab, RStudio, Conda, Ubuntu, Linux virtual desktops etc.

 Once a UCloud course has been deployed it will be available under the *Courses* category card in the UCloud [app store](https://docs.cloud.sdu.dk/guide/browsing.html).
 Behind this card is one Course card per university.
-To select a course from, say, AU, a UCloud user clicks the AU Course card and selects the given course.
+To select a course from, say, AU, a UCloud user clicks the AU Course card and selects the given course and version from the drow-down menus.

 ## Requirements and General Considerations